sundeepbassi/fun-ships/README.md

 ###  Bugs

 - There were bugs in the code that inhibited it from running properly.
 I had to contact tutor support and reach out to the slack community for support.
+The bugs were related to the nesting of the code in the loops.

 The bugs were removed and it was the tutorial from Knowledge Mavens that helped remove the bugs.